Securing Your MySQL Installation

 Enlarged Messages output:

-Here we have accounts that do not have a password.
+Here we have accounts that can connect from any hosts and accounts which do not have a password.
 Those accounts should not exist in a secure database installation.
 That is rule number one.
 To correct this problem, click on mysql_secure_installation.js in the s9s/mysql/programs folder.

 Click on the dropdown arrow next to Compile and Run and press Change Settings.
 You will see the following dialog and enter the argument “STRICT”: